Mohammed-Alnemari/cen214b/Labs.md

 Under “User Variables” click “Path”, then click “Edit” Click “New”, then paste in the filepath from above (You may see just a string to edit instead - in this case simply type a semicolon separator then paste the path)
 Done!
 Now when you open the windows command line, you will be able to ssh.
-- Cygwin

-Visit https://www.cygwin.com/ and download the setup script appropriate for your computer (almost certainly the 64 bit one) Run the setup script.
-Select the option to download cygwin, then it will prompt you for a download site - I recommend simply selecting the top one.
-When it asks you to select packages, scroll down to “net” and click on “default” until it changes to “install”.
-This will ensure that the ssh client is installed with Cygwin
-Hit next and allow Cygwin to complete the installation process.
-Hit OK to install dependencies when it asks.
-The installation process may take some time (~5 to 10 minutes)
-Now when you need to ssh, you’ll open the program “cygwin” and use the terminal it provides